mavaladezt/kNN-from-Scratch/README.md

 ## Solving k-Nearest Neighbors with Math and Numpy<br>

+### NOTE: Attached you can see the 'knn.py' file with the knn functions from scratch.
+The 'kNN_example.ipynb' file has an example with this implementation.

 __k-Nearest Neighbors is a very commonly used algorithm for classification__.
 It works great when you have large amount of classes and a few samples per class, this is why it is very commonly used in __face recognition__.<br>
 <br>
 __kNN in one sentence__: is an algorithm that classifies and assigns labels based on the closest k-neighbors.<br>